amcginlay/k8s-primer/content/017_test_in_kubernetes/_index.md

 local-path-storage   Active   17h
 {{< /output >}}

-For the time being you only care about the new **dev** namespace so forget you have seen any others.
+For the time being you only care about your new **dev** namespace so forget the others you see.
-You now have a namespace to host your app.
+You now have a custom namespace which you will provide a home for your app.

 {{% notice note %}}
-If you ever need to dispose of this namespace object you could use either `kubectl delete -f ~/environment/001-dev-namespace.yaml` or simply `kubectl delete namespace dev`
+If you ever need to dispose of this namespace object you could use either `kubectl delete -f ~/environment/001-namespace-dev.yaml` or simply `kubectl delete namespace dev`
 {{% /notice %}}

 ## Container orchestration